With curly hair it can be a real process to get it straight….. It may take some tender love and care, but it is certainly possible!

 Always moisturize.
 Keep your hair hydrated it will improve the overall health of your hair.
 This will make it so much easier to manage and maintain.
 This will also help with any previous or future damage by adding the nutrients needed to strengthen and repair the hair.
 Always detangle from the bottom to top with a wide toothed comb.

 It’s best to use a titanium or ceramic plated flat iron at about 300-350 degrees.
 Depending on your hair type or how your curls react to heat you may need higher or lower temperatures.
-I stay at about 300-350.
-(I blow dry on a very low heat and chase with a bristle brush if I’m in a hurry.)
-Before actually flat ironing your hair be sure to detangle from bottom to top and apply heat protectant.
+I blow dry on a very low heat and chase with a bristle brush if I’m in a hurry.
 Flat iron in small sections to get hair as straight as possible.
 Chase the ends of the hair with a smaller toothed comb or brush to help the hair to stretch the curl.
-Apply protectant before flat ironing each section.
-This is very important because you want to protect your curls from the heat.
+Remember to apply protectant before flat ironing each section.
+This is very important because you want to protect your curls from the heat damage.

 I have found by keeping the heat to a minimum that I protect my hair and retain the length and health.
 If you don’t need to blow dry after washing try air drying or braiding/twisting your hair out to decrease even more heat.